Best and Worse of 2022 | Yearly Wrap-Up

 Thymesia

-A poor-man’s Bloodborne, Thymesia has a lot of potential.
+A poor man’s Bloodborne, Thymesia has a lot of potential.
 I’ll admit, I haven’t really been absorbing any of the story so far.
 However, it’s got a good atmosphere, with some creepy settings and some really engaging combat.
 I think the enemies are a little boring so far, but they still pose a significant challenge.
 The first boss battle took me a long time to get through, but I never felt frustrated at the game for it.
 When I finally beat him, I had that same sense of accomplishment as with a good From Software boss, and I was even more happy that the game gave me the option to fight him again.
 With a customizable toolset, you can tweak the mechanics to your liking in a significant way and reskill the character to play how you want.
 Seems great so far.

 Disco Elysium

 I started Disco Elysium a while ago, got a few hours in, then fell off and forgot everything.
 Since then, a number of patches have come out and more voice acting has been added as well.
 I love the look and style of this game.
-The way the story operates feels different than any other game I’ve played that I can even associate within the same genre.
+The way the story operates feels different than any other game I’ve played that I can even associate with the same genre.
 While there’s a mystery to solve in it, I find the mechanics of it even more mysterious and intriguing.

 Monster Hunter Rise

 I sunk a ton of hours into Monster Hunter World and I wonder if it either burned me out or if I just can’t get into Rise because I remain more interested in World.
-While Rise has a lot of interesting mechanics that either make things more convenient, or change how you use your weapons to hunt, I also find the monsters and the world itself less interesting or engaging.
+While Rise has a lot of interesting mechanics that either make things more convenient or change how you use your weapons to hunt, I also find the monsters and the world itself less interesting or engaging.
 That being said, there’s still plenty for me to do in it, so I’m not willing to form a complete opinion just yet.

 Ghost of Tsushima

-I have not gotten far into Ghost of Tsushima, having only done a couple play sessions with it.
+I have not gotten far into Ghost of Tsushima, having only done a couple of play sessions with it.
 However, what I did play, I enjoyed.
 The combat felt great and the atmospheric effects were very impressive.
 It’s a bit friendlier than Sekiro, which manages to be a game I should also consider going back to, but not right away.

 Worst Movies I Watched